aj-grant/robust-mvmr/README.md

 # robust-mvmr
-Provides the R code to implement the methods described in `Pleiotropy robust methods for multivariable Mendelian randomization'.
+Provides the R code to implement the methods described in

+Grant, A.J. and Burgess, S. (2020).
+Pleiotropy robust methods for Mendelian randomization. [arXiv:2008.11997](https://arxiv.org/abs/2008.11997)

 The R code to reproduce the simulation results is also provided.